pierre1590/pierre1590/README.md

  <h2 align="center"> Who I am?</h2>
 <p align="center">BIO<br/>
-Hi, my name's Piero, I live in Puglia, Italy; and I have always been passionate about ICT and in recent years I have decided to enroll online courses such as Start2impact to become a Full-Stack developer.
+Hi, my name's Piero, I live in Puglia, Italy; and I have always been passionate about ICT and in recent years I have decided<br/> to enroll online courses such as Start2impact to become a Full-Stack developer.
 </p>

 Skills: